-The TPS54302 device starts switching when VIN is 4.5 V. The operating current is 45 μA (typical) when not switching and under no load.
-When the device is disabled, the supply current is 2 μA (typical).
+The TPS54308 starts switching when $V{IN}$ is equal to 4.5 V. The operating current is 300 $\mu$ A (typical) when the device is not switching and under no load.
+When the device is disabled, the supply current is 2 $\mu$ A (typical).

-The integrated 85-m $\Omega$ high-side MOSFET and 40-m $\Omega$ low-side MOSFET allow for high-efficiency power-supply designs with continuous output currents up to 3 A.
+The integrated 85-m $\Omega$ high-side MOSFET and 40-m $\Omega$ low-side MOSFET allow for high-efficiency power supply designs with continuous output currents up to 3 A.

-The TPS54302 device reduces the external component count by integrating the boot recharge diode.
+The TPS54308 reduces the external component count by integrating the boot recharge diode.
 The bias voltage for the integrated high-side MOSFET is supplied by an external capacitor on the BOOT to PH pins.
-The boot capacitor voltage is monitored by an UVLO circuit and turns off the high-side MOSFET when the voltage falls below a preset threshold of 2.1 V (typical).
+The boot capacitor voltage is monitored by an UVLO circuit and turns the high-side MOSFET off when the voltage falls below a preset threshold of 2.1 V (typical).

 The device minimizes excessive output overvoltage transients by taking advantage of the overvoltage comparator.
-When the regulated output voltage is greater than 108% of the nominal voltage, the overvoltage comparator is activated, and the high-side MOSFET is turned off and masked from turning on until the output voltage is lower than 104%.
+When the regulated output voltage is greater than 118% of the nominal voltage, the overvoltage comparator is activated, and the high-side MOSFET is turned off and masked from turning on until the output voltage is lower than 104%.